-Due to its wide range of beneficial properties, plastic has become a highly popular alternative material to these materials.
-Because of its versatility, plastic molding is a wise choice to fabricate a variety of products spanning a wide range of industries, and is the most common manufacturing technique that is used to fabricate these products.
+Due to its wide range of beneficial properties, plastic has become a highly popular alternative material to wood and metal.
+Because of its versatility, plastic molding is a wise choice to fabricate a variety of products spanning a wide range of industries, and it is the most common manufacturing technique used to fabricate these products.
 Items that we see and use every day, such as children’s toys, automobile dashboards, and bottle caps, are made by way of plastic molding.

 The first step of the plastic molding process involves placing the desired material, in pellet form, into the machine’s hopper in preparation for melting.
 Next, the pellets are moved to a chamber where they are heated until they reach a molten liquid state.
 In this state, manufacturers can add agents such as dyes or other chemicals that will affect the final appearance of the product.
 Once the molten plastic is mixed, it is placed and enclosed into a mold cavity.
 With pressure, the material completely conforms to the design of the mold.
-Cooling agents that circulate cold liquid within the mold assist in the removal of heat from the plastic, leading the material to cool and fully solidify.
-Once the material is set, the mold can be split in two, releasing the filly formed product.
+Cooling agents that circulate cold liquid within the mold assist in the removal of heat from the plastic, allowing the material to cool and fully solidify.
+Once the material is set, the mold can be split in two, releasing the fully formed product.
 Sometimes, a set of rods or pins is needed to safely remove the product from the mold.
 Once removed, the process begins all over again.

 Plastic molding involves a prefabricated mold and melted plastics.
 However, there are other manufacturing methods available such as vacuum forming, compression molding, blow molding, and injection molding.
 The type of molding process is typically dependent on the intended purpose of the final product.
 Because of the ability of the plastic molding process to generate products at a fast rate and at close tolerances, it can be used for purposes such as prototyping and mass production.

 Plastic molding comes with numerous advantages.
 First, the process has a fast turnaround time.
-The speed may vary depending on the product’s complexity, but in general, the turnaround time is very short.
-In addition, the plastic component is often ready as soon as it leaves the mold, and usually does not need to undergo any further processes such as surface finishing.
-The vast majority of plastic molding machines are automated, and thus require little to no manual input.
+The speed may vary depending on the product’s complexity, but, in general, the turnaround time is very short.
+In addition, the plastic component is often ready as soon as it leaves the mold, and it usually does not need to undergo any further processes, such as surface finishing.
+The vast majority of plastic molding machines are automated, so they require little to no manual input.
 As a result, plastic molding machines are safer to use and they keep labor costs down.
 Plastic molding equipment keeps wastage costs at a minimum.
-They generate only a small amount of waste with every cycle, and the small amount of waste that is produced can be easily reused and recycle for other molding processes.
+They generate only a small amount of waste with every cycle, and the small amount of waste produced can be easily reused and recycled for other molding processes.